VidBridge-R1: Bridging QA and Captioning for RL-based Video Understanding Models with Intermediate Proxy Tasks: Data Curation

 \subsection{Curation of MixVidQA}

-The MixVidQA task is designed to present the model with interleaved video sequences composed of two distinct clips.
-The model is required to answer questions based on the most reverent video clip while ignoring the other.
+Drawing inspiration from the ``style mixing''~\citep{karras2019style} technique in image generation, we design the second proxy task, MixVidQA, to enhance the model’s ability to attend to and extract key information from videos.
+In this task, the model is presented with interleaved video sequences from two distinct video clips, and is required to answer questions based on the most relevant video while ignoring the other.

-We source video clips from Kinetics~\cite{kay2017kinetics}, each lasting around 10 seconds.
+We source video clips from Kinetics~\citep{kay2017kinetics}, each lasting around 10 seconds.
 To construct the mixed video sequences, we randomly select two video clips and interleave them with a random interval ranging from 1.5 to 2 seconds.
-For each mixed video, we generate a set of QA pairs using Qwen2-VL-72B~\cite{wang2024qwen2}, explicitly referring to one of the original clips.
+For each mixed video, we generate a set of QA pairs using Qwen2-VL-72B~\citep{wang2024qwen2}, explicitly referring to one of the original clips.
 The model to be trained is expected to identify the relevant video segment to provide the correct answer based on the mixed video sequences.

-To ensure data quality, we perform a thorough manual review of all generated QA pairs.
+All generated QA pairs undergo manual review to ensure quality.
 Any pairs with ambiguous references or unclear ground truths are removed, guaranteeing the reliability of the dataset.